Rules for registering a birth

 - where applicable a copy of the declaration of acknowledgement of parentage if the child was acknowledged before birth;

-- declaration of surname choice if the child’s surname was decided when acknowledging the child before birth.
+- declaration of last name choice if the child’s last name was decided when acknowledging the child before birth.

 My child was born in transit.
 Where should I register the birth?